 The Microbes Within Us and a Grander View of Life by Ed Young

-This book stands at the number one position in Bill Gates’ recommended book list.
-Bill Gates mentioned that this book is so beautifully written that it will mesmerize the readers with the real “grander view of life” and not “with simplistic explanations.”
+This book is number one on Bill Gates’ recommended book list.
+Bill Gates mentioned that he beautifully wrote this book and that it will mesmerize the readers with the real “grander view of life” and not “with simplistic explanations.”

 - It will help you understand the ecosystem quite well.

 - Knowledge of human microbes will help you magnify your health.